Why am I me?: Overview

 Other philosophers have discussed various other related ideas.
-Similar questions are asked by J. J. Valberg in justifying his horizonal view of the self.
+J. J. Valberg asks similar questions in justifying his horizonal view of the self.
 Japanese philosopher Hitoshi Nagai has used the concept of first-person perspectives as a way to define the self as the "one who directly experiences the consciousness of oneself".
 It has also been argued that the self is an "idiomodific" concept.